Admit it, you’re worried.

-Your business can also work with a full-service agency that specializes in web design and SEO, like WebFX.
+Your business can also work with a full-service digital marketing company that specializes in web design and SEO, like WebFX.
 We can help your team and company regain your traffic, as well as ensure that future design updates protect your SEO strategy.

 7 additional reasons your website traffic is down

 Still confused about why your website traffic is going down?
 Check out these potential causes:

 |WHY YOUR WEBSITE TRAFFIC IS DOWN||HOW TO FIX YOUR WEBSITE TRAFFIC|

 |1.
 Broken 301 redirects||Review your 301 redirects for errors and fix Ensure canonical tags, XML sitemaps, and links are up-to-date|

 |2.
 Manual Google penalty||Log in to your Google Search Console account and check alerts Make recommended site or page changes|

 |3.
 Slow page speed||Check page speed with PageSpeed Insights Make updates or use page speed optimization services|